Join Maria and Mark trying out different ways of travelling to school.

 An initiative for the Community Transport Association delivered by STEP

-The materials are product of a project funded by the Department of the Environment (DOE), Road Safety & Vehicle Regulation Division (RS&VRD), through Community Transport Association (CTA), which administers the road safety grant on behalf of the Department.
+The materials are product of projects funded by the Department of the Environment (DOE), Road Safety & Vehicle Regulation Division (RS&VRD), through Community Transport Association (CTA), which administers the road safety grant on behalf of the Department.
 The 2012 booklet “Journey to School – what are the rules?” centers on two characters, Maria and Mark, showing their safe us of the various methods of travel to school each day.

 Feedback from this initial booklet suggested that a further publication with scenarios that children could decide what action the characters should take might be a useful learning tool – this has resulted in “Road Safety Rules – What Would You Choose?”.
 Copies of this have been sent to every primary school in NI as part of the project.